katzrkool/quizlet/README.md

 Currently, upon running, the program will ask for a url of a quizlet, then go play the corresponding match game, then present it's time.

 ## Future
-Much more coming in the future, including login to save progress, more games, and quizlet live

-See the [Todo Project Board](https://github.com/katzrkool/quizlet/projects/1) for more details
+See the [Todo Project Board](https://github.com/katzrkool/quizlet/projects/1) for future plans